 In 1874 the factory was rebuilt of wood atop the original stone foundations.
 Ten years later, in 1884, that structure also burned.
 Saluda Factory was not rebuilt after this fire, but its ruins can still be seen.
 Also of interest within the boundaries of the former mill are traces of the old Cherokee Path, designated as the State Road by the Board of Public Works in 1820.

-Saluda Factory is listed in the National Register, which notes the following:
+Saluda Factory is listed in the National Register:

 The sites of Saluda Factory, Camp Sorghum and old State Road are principal parts of a section that is linked together geographically and historically, its significance including industry, commerce, military and transportation.
 The Saluda Factory Ruins are part of the early history of textile manufacturing.
 Begun in 1834, this factory was among the first textile firms in the state and as such was opposed by a number of influential South Carolinians who preferred a wealthy agrarian society.
 The factory was burned in 1865 by General Howard’s column of Sherman’s army.
 After the Civil War a wooden factory three stories high was built on the original granite foundation.
 This building burned on August 2, 1884 and was never rebuilt.